-These observed changes will likely be enhanced by a new profound change in policy: the European Animal Breeding Regulation that is currently in the validation process and planned for implementation in 2018 This text, drafted to “simplify and align the conditions for sharing data and genetic material between different European countries” (Dantin, speech at the 2015 Paris International Agricultural Show), aims to replace the former selection policy organisations in each Member State in terms of maintaining the herdbooks, implementation of selection programmes, performance testing and genetic evaluation for cattle, sheep, goat, pig and equine species.
+These observed changes will likely be enhanced by a new profound change in policy: the European Animal Breeding Regulation that is currently in the validation process and planned for implementation in 2018.
+This text, drafted to “simplify and align the conditions for sharing data and genetic material between different European countries” (Dantin, speech at the 2015 Paris International Agricultural Show), aims to replace the former selection policy organisations in each Member State in terms of maintaining the herdbooks, implementation of selection programmes, performance testing and genetic evaluation for cattle, sheep, goat, pig and equine species.
 Reinforcing the deregulation trend for the genetics market that has already begun, this regulation consists in “moving from a system that is still rather strongly administered through government agencies to a contract-based system (FGE press kit, 16 January 2015) and covered by its “own liability regime” (Dantin, 2015 PIAS speech).
 The regulation is structured around “Breed Societies” (BSs), that combine the missions of maintaining the herdbook and the implementation of a selection programme, and the related activities of performance testing and genetic evaluation (until now, these activities called for different operators that worked together in synergy in a collegial system).
 The certified breed societies can thus choose their service providers, for performance testing as well as for genetic evaluation, through calls for tender.
 This regulation also makes it possible to certify several breed societies for a single breed (up to now, only one breed organisation was authorised to define the selection targets for the whole breed).
 Thus, we hypothesize that each breed society, by integrating all the steps involved in selection and breeding and choosing their own selection targets and evaluation index, will participate in the momentum that has initiated differentiation among stakeholders in France since the 2006 LOA and the advent of genomics, and will encourage the development of a polycentric breed authority and increased segmentation of genetics products.
 At the time of this writing, the regulations are being debated within the French trade organisations and scientific institutes, with very divergent views.
-For the commercial trade stakeholders, this regulation will be the opportunity “to place the breeder at the centre of the system and create the conditions to restructure and streamline the organisations and companies that gravitate around the genetic sphere, to augment the of European livestock producers” (FGE press kit, 16 January 2015).
+For the commercial trade stakeholders, this regulation will be the opportunity “to place the breeder at the centre of the system and create the conditions to restructure and streamline the organisations and companies that gravitate around the genetic sphere, to augment the competitiveness of European livestock producers” (FGE press kit, 16 January 2015).
 An audit carried out on behalf of the National Livestock Commission in 2016 sees this regulation as the opportunity to change the previous system considered by some to be complex and not very dynamic.
 However, the audit suggests keeping some of the collegial aspects, with a strong interprofessional governance system.
 For some European countries, this regulation provides the opportunity to set up “a deregulated landscape, autonomous but under government control, [giving] a freer range to creativity” (Michel Dantin, interview PIAS 2015).
 The scientists and public institutes who have until now been responsible for the regulatory aspects of evaluation worry that R&D activities will become uncoordinated and that scientific innovation in service of the breeder will decrease in efficacy over the long term.
 Each group of stakeholders is working on defining various scenarios of application of the regulation.
 The coming years will be critical for observing the trends in stakeholder positions and in the practical application of these profound changes that affect the organisation and implementation of selection policies.

 Conclusion